cloud4rpi/docs/docs/index.md

 # Cloud4RPi Documentation

-This website provides documentation for the [Cloud4RPi](https://cloud4rpi.io/) service &mdash; cloud control panel for your IoT projects.
+This website provides documentation for the [Cloud4RPi](https://cloud4rpi.io/) service&mdash;a cloud control panel for your IoT projects.

 ---

 ## Supported Platforms

-Cloud4RPi communicates practically with any device via the [MQTT](https://en.wikipedia.org/wiki/MQTT) or **HTTP** protocol.
+Cloud4RPi can communicates with almost any device via the [MQTT](https://en.wikipedia.org/wiki/MQTT) or **HTTP** protocol.

 Currently we provide detailed instructions and examples for the following languages and platforms: